-HEADQUARTERS AND HEADQUARTERS DETACHMENT 146th MILITARY POLICE BATTALION tally by two narrow wavy bars all within a gold scroll, lined black, double-arched across the top, curving inwardly along the sides and then outwardly across the base, all surmounted throughout vertically by a gold Roman sword, grip between scroll ends, pommel extending beyond base and blade between the inscription "Vigilance" and "For Peace"
+HEADQUARTERS AND HEADQUARTERS DETACHMENT 146th MILITARY POLICE BATTALION

+- Description: A gold insignia consisting of a green area crossed horizontally by two narrow wavy bars all within a gold scroll, lined black, double-arched across the top, curving inwardly along the sides and then outwardly across the base, all surmounted throughout vertically by a gold Roman sword, grip between scroll ends, pommel extending beyond base and blade between the inscription "Vigilance" and "For Peace" in black letters. - Symbolism: Green and yellow are the colors used for Military Police.
-Description: A gold insignia consisting of a green area crossed horizonin black letters.

 The sword, symbol of military authority, is upright to represent guidance and vigilance.
 The wavy lines symbolize both a continual flow, to denote the unit's mission of providing military police services, and water, to represent the Grand and Cedar Rivers at Lansing, the organization's former homesite.
 The design also simulates an uncial "M" and refers to both the military and Michigan.

-ARNG (Michigan)
+(Michigan)